-Dr. Rainer Rother is director of the Berlinale's Retrospective.
+Dr. Rainer Rother is head of the Berlinale's Retrospective.

 Born in 1956, studied German literature and history, completed doctorate in 1988.

 1989-1991 lecturer at the University of Hanover.
 1991-March 2006, director of the cinematheque of the German Historical Museum (Berlin), where he was also exhibition curator (incl.
 The German Empire of Images.
 Ufa 1917-1945; The Final Days of Humanity.
 Images of the First World War; Paths of the Germans 1949-1999.
 Unity and Law and Freedom).